Subroutine techniques

 Main program

-Definition: | %PROG_NAME or % PROG_NAME | The main program definition is only required when there are local subroutines. |
+Definition: | %PROG_NAME or % PROG_NAME | The main program definition is only required if local subroutines were previously defined. |

 Call: | From the operating console by specifying the complete file name (including file extension) |